Rohan-s18/Python-Cookbook/README.md

   - **Qiskit:** This directory contains source code for Python's Qiskit Library for Quantum Computing.
   - **OpenCV:** This directory contains source code for Python's OpenCV library for Computer Vision.
   - **Plotly:** This directory contains source code for Python's Plotly express library.
   - **Scikit-Learn:** This directory contains source code for Pyhton's Scikit-learn Machine Learning Library.
+  - **Numpy:** This directory contains code for the linear algebra related stuff using Numpy.

 ## Contact
 You can contact us at: